awsdocs/aws-config-developer-guide/doc_source/iam-policy-no-statements-with-full-access.md

 **Parameters:**

 excludePermissionBoundaryPolicy \(Optional\)Type: boolean
-Boolean flag to ignore evaluation of IAM policies if used only as a permission boundary\.
-The IAM policy is evaluated when value is False\.
-Default is False\.
+Boolean flag to exclude the evaluation of IAM policies used as permissions boundaries\.
+If set to 'true', the rule will not include permissions boundaries in the evaluation\.
+Otherwise, all IAM policies in scope are evaluated when value is set to 'false\.'
+Default value is 'false'\.

-## AWS CloudFormation template<a name="w76aac11c31c17b7d303c17"></a>
+## AWS CloudFormation template<a name="w79aac11c32c17b7d337c17"></a>

 To create AWS Config managed rules with AWS CloudFormation templates, see [Creating AWS Config Managed Rules With AWS CloudFormation Templates](aws-config-managed-rules-cloudformation-templates.md)\.